 A research-based intervention program to help children learn about emotions

 The EmotiTeam system is a platform designed to promote emotion recognition and understanding.
-The current version is tailored to children with autism aged 4-11.
+The current version is tailored to children with autism 4 and up.

 Developed by a team of experts, EmotiTeam is a research-based user-oriented tool to teach children about emotions in a systematic yet engaging way.